AparaV/course-planner/README.md

 An application that helps you choose courses in a correct sequence to avoid missing pre-requisite courses.
 All you need to do is enter the courses you wish to take and the pre-requisites for each of them and let the computer take care of the rest for you.

+The project is currently hosted on Heroku.
+You can try it out at [Course Planner](http://plancourses.herokuapp.com/).

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [`create-react-app`](https://github.com/facebookincubator/create-react-app).

 ## How does it work?